 The High Peak Trail climbs up from the Derwent Valley at Cromford along two serious inclines.
 Here the steam trains were attached by cable to Engine Houses at the top of the hill and the trains were pulled up by stationary steam engines.
 The Engine Houses and winding mechanisms are still present and at Middleton Top Engine House there is also a cafe and Peak District Cycle car park.

 These first two inclines are steep and a good challenge for mountain bikers.
 For the more relaxed cyclist they are a walk up (and down if you don’t like your bum higher then your head!).
 The third incline, just after Middleton Top, is an easy climb for anyone with gears which makes Middleton Top a great place to start a ride along the High Peak Trail.
 The GLENORCHY CENTRE in Wirksworth is just over a mile by road from The High Peak Trail at Black Rocks and two miles from Middleton Top.
-The centre provides great value accommodation for groups of up to 26 people and is an ideal first night stay for anyone exploring the Peak District Cycle Trails.
+The centre provides great value self catering accommodation for groups of up to 26 people and is an ideal first night stay for anyone exploring the Peak District Cycle Trails.

 From Parsley Hay the Tissington Trail can be followed south through Tissington to Ashbourne, or taken north for 2 miles to Hurdlow, where there is a welcome pub with a useful bunkhouse.
 Just off the trail the ROYAL OAK BUNKBARN provides accommodation for individuals and groups of up to 34 people, with bunkrooms sleeping 8,6,4 and a popular camp site.
 The pub specialises in great food with open fires and friendly staff.
 It is definitely advisable to book in advance if you are planning a meal as part of your cycle ride, or would like an evening meal while staying at the bunkhouse.